 Kaitlyn Iglesias Reflects on Her Internship Interview ExperiencePosted on

 If the thought of interviewing makes you feel awkward, anxious, or addled (the three A’s), then there might not be much of a difference between you and me—or anyone really.
-As a business major, you may say these skills are drilled into the academic curriculum, in which case you’re right—but getting comfortable takes practice and like many of the skills you’ve acquired, reading it from a book would never be enough.
+As a business major, you may say these skills are drilled into the academic curriculum, in which case you’re right.
+But getting comfortable takes practice and like many of the skills you’ve acquired, reading it from a book will never be enough.

 Learning has been the key component to my internship experience so far.
 I had to do some learning about the firm even before applying.
 I had to learn my interviewing weaknesses to know what to work on when called in to interview.
 And I have since been learning to leverage the opportunity to be in a position where all questions are expected and invited.

-You can get over your awkwardness by knowing your pitch so well that you can relay your message like an actual human and not a robot!
+You can get over your awkwardness by knowing your pitch so well that you can relay your message like an actual human and not a robot.
 You’ve probably heard it enough, but this requires practice.
-The person on the single page resume is YOU and who knows you better?
-Moving past the awkwardness allows you to sell yourself so that an interviewer can see why you stand out above the dozens of other candidates with similar credentials.
+The person on the single page resume is you and who knows you better?
+Moving past the awkwardness allows you to sell yourself so that an interviewer can see why you stand out among the dozens of other candidates with similar credentials.
 Believe in your ability to differentiate yourself with the interview.

 Anxiety is the extreme version of nervousness, which you’ll never quite get over, but learning to manage these nerves is immediately reflected in how much more confidently you’ll interview.
 This makes all the difference because of the quality of your responses.
 The more comfortable you are, the easier it will be for you to gauge other important things like whether or not this is an internship opportunity for you.

 Feeling addled or confused may come from not being sure about whether this is an opportunity for which you’re qualified.
 Remember that the worse thing that a recruiter can say is ‘no’.
 Take those instances as a learning experience for the next opportunity.
-One or multiple rejections shouldn’t stop you from putting yourself in that pool of similar candidates—chances are the firm where you’re a better fit will notice you as a standout.
+One or multiple rejections shouldn’t stop you from putting yourself in that pool of similar candidates—chances are the firm where you’re a better fit will notice you.